mnjm/mnjm.github.io/content/posts/Sync-files-between-many-machines-using-Syncthing/index.md

 **On Android**

 - Install Syncthing from either [Google Play Store](https://play.google.com/store/apps/details?id=com.nutomic.syncthingandroid) or from [F-Droid](https://f-droid.org/packages/com.nutomic.syncthingandroid/), start the app.
 You should see something similar to the screenshot below:

+{{< alert circle-info >}}
-    - *Also, make sure to turn off battery optimization for Syncthing.
+Also, make sure to turn off battery optimization for Syncthing.
 As it's a file syncing app, it requires full permission to run in the background.
-Don't worry; resource usage is minimal unless you're constantly syncing things.*
+Don't worry; resource usage is minimal unless you're constantly syncing things.
+{{< /alert >}}

 ![Android_SS_Rescaled.png](Android_SS_Rescaled.png)
 - Go to Devices -> Click `+`, enter the Device ID you copied, and give it a suitable device name.